pytest-dev/pytest/doc/en/reference.rst

 .. confval:: required_plugins

    A space separated list of plugins that must be present for pytest to run.
-   If any one of the plugins is not found, emit a error.
+   If any one of the plugins is not found, emit an error.

    .. code-block:: ini